bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 while lot size is the minimum unit to increase or decrease for the quantity (in base asset) of an order.<br/>
 They are not the same as on Binance.com.
 They can be queried from API or checked from Wallet UI.

 Tick Size and lot size are not fixed.
-Binance Chain will automatically/periodically review the values to make sure proper order size and notional is applied.
+Beacon Chain  will automatically/periodically review the values to make sure proper order size and notional is applied.

 #### Are there limits on notional value of an order?

 The smallest order you can send for a trading pair is 1 lot size quantity at 1 tick size price.
 No other limits.

-### What is the decimal precision for prices and quantities on Binance Chain/DEX?
+### What is the decimal precision for prices and quantities on Beacon Chain /DEX?

 Amounts are represented as integers, and all coins have a fixed scale of 8.<br/>
 This means that if a balance of 100000000 were to be exposed to a wallet integrator, this will represent a balance of 1 coin.